History of Berliner FC Dynamo (2004–present): First seasons and Berlin Cup success (2014–2019)

-BFC Dynamo recruited the forward and Azerbaijani national Rufat Dadashov from ZFC Meuselwitz, midfielder Phlip Shulz from TSG Neusterlitz, midfielder Bilal Çubukçu from SV Babelsberg 03 and midfielder Marcel Rausch from FC Schönberg 95 for the 2017–18 season.
-Matthias Steinborn also returned to the club from SV Babelsberg 03.
+BFC Dynamo recruited the forward and Azerbaijani national Rufat Dadashov from ZFC Meuselwitz, midfielder Philip Shulz from TSG Neusterlitz, Turkish midfielder Bilal Çubukçu from SV Babelsberg 03, midfielder Marcel Rausch from FC Schönberg 95 and defender Ugurtan Cepni from SV Babelsberg 03 for the 2017–18 season.
+Matthias Steinborn also returned to the club from SV Babelsberg 03. Çubukçu became the team captain.
 BFC Dynamo was drawn against FC Schalke 04 from the Bundesliga in the first round of the 2017-18 DFB-Pokal.
 BFC Dynamo lost 0–2 to FC Schalke 04 in front of 14,114 spectators at the Friedrich-Ludwig-Jahn-Sportpark on 14 August 2017.
-The number of spectators was the highest attendance for BFC Dynamo since the fall of the Berlin Wall.
+The number of spectators was the highest attendance for BFC Dynamo since the match between BFC Dynamo and AS Monaco in the 1989–90 European Cup Winners' Cup at the Friedrich-Ludwig-Jahn-Sportpark on 1 November 1989.
 91 supporters of BFC Dynamo had been taken into custody before the match, in order to prevent riots before or after the match.
+Sporting director Angelo Vier left for FC Ingolstadt 04 at the end of August 2017, where he became the successor to Thomas Linke.

 BFC Dynamo got off to a successful start to the season.
 Rufat Dadashov proved to be an effective goal scorer.
 The team defeated 1.
 FC Lokomotive Leipzig 3–1 at home in the 15th matchday on 19 November 2017.
 Dadashov scored two goals and Matthias Steinborn scored one goal.
 BFC Dynamo was in second place in the league before the winter break.